keboola/serverless-demo-app/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)
 [![Build Status](https://travis-ci.org/keboola/serverless-demo-app.svg)](https://travis-ci.org/keboola/serverless-demo-app)

-A sample serverless app using AWS Lambda
+A sample serverless app for Keboola infrastructure

 ## Architecture

 - Our serverless apps use [Serverless Framework](https://serverless.com/framework/docs/providers/aws/guide/intro/).
-- AWS Lambda understands only LTS versions Node (currently 12).
+- AWS Lambda understands only LTS versions Node (currently v12).
 Therefore we use Babel to compile source code during deployment which allows us to use new language features.
 - The source code is bundled by Webpack during deployment.
     - There is `source-map` support for translation of error stack traces to original sources.